Nur-Adnan/JavaScript-In-Depth/README.md

 ## Overview

-Welcome to **JavaScript In-Depth**, a comprehensive guide to mastering JavaScript.
+Welcome to **JavaScript In-Depth**, a comprehensive guide to master in JavaScript.
 This repository covers JavaScript fundamentals, Object-Oriented Programming (OOP), and advanced concepts to help you become proficient in the language.

 ## Table of Contents